fawazdevx/Fundarc/README.md

 Only the campaign creator can submit a milestone.

 1. Open the campaign page.
-2. Enter a `bytes32` evidence hash.
+2. Enter a `bytes32` evidence hash (temporary format - will be upgraded to IPFS/file uploads in future versions).

 3. Submit the milestone.
 4. Voting starts immediately and ends after the configured voting period.